JaredAzcarate/jaredazcarate/README.md

 # Hi, I'm Jared

 ### About me
-I build digital products from idea to deployment at [WROWSTUDIO](https://www.wrowstudio.com/)
+I build digital products from idea to deployment at [WROW Studio](https://www.wrowstudio.com/)

 ```ts
 // This is how I build digital products